AC77 University-Named Career Development Professorships (Formerly HR77)

 To outline the University's policy on University-named career development professorships.

 The designated title is (name of benefactor) Career Development Professor.

 To supplement departmental support for outstanding University faculty in order to provide a holder of the career development professorship with critical financial support and encouragement for faculty starting an academic career.
-In addition to recognizing current achievements, career development professorships demonstrate a belief in potential by allowing young faculty to direct initial energies to the classroom, establishing a commitment to teaching; provides start-up funds for new areas of research and teaching laboratories; and offers early recognition for outstanding accomplishments.
+In addition to recognizing current achievements, career development professorships demonstrate a belief in potential by allowing young faculty to direct initial energies to the classroom, establishing a commitment to teaching; provide start-up funds for new areas of research and teaching laboratories; and offer early recognition for outstanding accomplishments.
 The monies provided will be used for, but not necessarily limited to, such support services as salary supplementation, research expenses, education and travel expenses, graduate assistants' salaries, and support services for the holder or the holder's program.